 Error analysis, general principles of measurement and instrumentation, sensors, signal conditioning and data presentation elements, and power supplies.
 The role of the various elements of a measurement system and evaluation of a measurement system for a given application.
 Construction and testing of measurement systems using common sensors and signal conditioning components.
-Real-world case studies such as acoustic emission detection, vibration monitoring, triboelectric sensing, and flow measurement measurement are provided to illustrate the applications and significance of measurement systems in industry.
+Real-world case studies such as acoustic emission detection, vibration monitoring, triboelectric sensing, flow measurement measurement and structural health monitoring are provided to illustrate the applications and significance of measurement systems in industry.

 Total contact hours: 40